 Question: Is there a Mobile Banking app for my cell phone?

 Answer: Yes.
-We currently have an app in the Android market, and we are currently working on apps for the iPhone.
+We currently have an app in the Android market and in the Apple store for both the iPhone and iPad.

 Question: I am having trouble using my phone’s default browser.
 What should I do now?

 Answer: Try using a different browser.
 For example, try using Opera Mini by following these steps:

 1. Go to http:\\m.opera.com on your mobile device (this website will not work on a regular computer, it must be done on a mobile device)